 Book-It’s national reputation continues to grow with our adaptations being performed in theatres across the country including Hartford Stage, Center Stage Baltimore, Minnesota Children’s Theatre, Theatreworks Palo Alto, Portland Center Stage, and others.

 We know literacy is a multi-dimensional enhancement to life, yet we also know that functional illiteracy is a fundamental obstacle for one third of adults in Washington State.
 Over the 25 years of our history, we have built a devoted audience of people who love to read, but as importantly, we have drawn in people who do not or cannot read, and who leave a performance wanting and needing to change that fact.

-Over the past 20+ years, the company has worked hard to balance supporting artistic risk with a conservative fiscal philosophy and responsible stewardship of our resources.
+Over the past quarter century, the company has worked hard to balance supporting artistic risk with a conservative fiscal philosophy and responsible stewardship of our resources.
 We look back with a sense of triumph and pride for all that we have accomplished and we look forward with a great desire to further challenge ourselves, our artists, and our audiences with the Book-It Style™.
 The company commits itself daily to listening to the community’s passion for literature, carefully selecting authors for their unique voice and exceptional accomplishment , and for their works’ potential to fulfill our mission.